 Wearing shoes and/or socks at all times will do the trick to protect your feet from hotel carpet nasties, but it’s never a bad idea to have a pair of lightweight flip-flops or shower shoes that you can wear when walking around the hotel pool or in the bathroom.
 Zappos offers a wide selection.

 Ever wish you had a magic wand that would clean your hotel room with only a wave or two?
-The Travel UV Sanitizing Wand from Sharper Image is about as close as you can get.
-About 10 inches long and weighing five ounces, it’s conveniently sized for travel, and it uses ultraviolet light to kill germs.
+A UV sanitizing wand is about as close as you can get, using ultraviolet light to kill germs.

 As soon as you check into your hotel room, you can wave the wand over the light switches, the doorknobs, and that iffy-looking duvet cover—and then relax, knowing you’re in a clean, sanitized environment.